5 Ways E-commerce Businesses Can Protect Against Package Theft

 Offer In-Person Pickup

-For e-commerce brands that have a physical storefront, giving your customers the option to pick up their orders in-store is a great way to ensure products remain safe until your customer can get to them.
+For e-commerce brands with a physical storefront, giving your customers the option to pick up their orders in-store is a great way to ensure products remain safe until your customer can get to them.

-However, physical pickups can still be implemented by e-commerce businesses that don’t have their own retail store.
+However, e-commerce businesses that don’t have their own retail store can still implement physical pickups.

-For example, when shipping with FedEx, your customers can send packages to a FedEx office near them, as well as other physical stores.
+For example, when shipping with FedEx, your customers can send packages to a FedEx office near them and other physical stores.
 Or if shipping with USPS, you can allow customers to have packages sent to their P.O. box instead of their residential address.

 With this method, your customers can pick up packages at a time that is convenient for them, while your products stay out of sight of potential thieves.